This unique soup of chicken drippings, vinegar, and cayenne pepper has been a Bradford, Tennessee, favorite for decades.

 Doodle soup’s recent history is much clearer.
 In 1957, Bradford declared itself the “doodle soup capital of the world.”
 Public celebrations of the special soup began in the late ’70s, when Millard R. Hampton and his fellow Lions Club members began cooking vats of the soup to sell in City Park.
 With the exception of some festival-less years in the ’90s, Bradford has held an annual doodle soup celebration, known as Doodle Soup Days, for about 40 years.
 Nowadays, the festival, which happens every September, features a stunning calendar of events, from gospel singing and carnival rides to a quilt show, petting zoo, and pork supper for those tired of all the chicken.

 Every doodle soup cook has their own take on the classic.
-Those who live in the countryside tend to eat it with biscuits, while town residents prefer crackers.
-The divide between the two is fierce.
-Some prefer the soup thickened with flour; some take it more watery.
+According to the Tennessean, those who live in the countryside tend to eat it with biscuits, while town residents prefer crackers, and the divide between the two is fierce.
+Some cooks prefer the soup thickened with flour; some take it more watery.
 Some pour it over the roast chicken like gravy; others keep their broth and meat separate.
-Finally, cooks may substitute rabbit or squirrel for the roast chicken, but, say locals, never possum.
 All, however, agree on the dish’s importance in Bradford.
 While some residents fear that their children, reared on more standardized diets, will stop cooking the iconic dish, Bradford’s community spirit continues to pack as vibrant a punch as its signature soup.